-- Increases brand awareness: Mass media marketing generates information, attract buyers, generate interest but experiential marketing trends help create a better understanding of the product and its features.
+- Increases brand awareness: Mass media marketing generates information, attracts buyers, and generates interest, but experiential marketing trends help create a better understanding of the product and its features.
 This, in turn, would be reflected in sales volumes.

-- Increases word-of-mouth, referral business: Those consumers who have a taste or experience of the product and satisfied with it are more likely to recommend it to other buyers and get more business for the company.
+- Increases word-of-mouth and referral business: Those consumers who have a taste or experience of the product and are satisfied with it are more likely to recommend it to other buyers and get more business for the company.

 Some successful experiential campaigns

-- Adidas has used experiential marketing trends two years back in D Rose Jump Store to promote Derrick Rose’s sneakers.
+- Adidas used experiential marketing trends in D Rose Jump Store two years ago to promote Derrick Rose’s sneakers.
 There was a contest also.
 Customers should jump 10 feet high to touch a sneaker and win it.
-It also gave the customers a perspective into the basketball player’ s life.
+It also gave the customers a perspective into the basketball player s life.
 Irrespective of whether consumers walked away with $100 shoes or not, all of them had an experience they will associate and remember with the brand name Adidas.

-- Sometimes social and themes depicting peace and international co-operation can be successfully depicted in experiential marketing trends.
-The unity between India and Pakistan was wonderfully portrayed in a Coca-Cola campaign in malls in Lahore and India.
-They placed 3D touch screens that enabled people in both the countries to join hands, draw peace signs, dance etc thus taking open happiness concept to a completely different level with experiential marketing.
+- Sometimes social and themes depicting peace and international cooperation can be successfully depicted in experiential marketing trends.
+Coca-Cola portrayed the unity between India and Pakistan wonderfully in a campaign held in malls in Lahore and India.
+They placed 3D touch screens that enabled people in both countries to join hands, draw peace signs, dance, etc., thus taking the open happiness concept to a completely different level with experiential marketing.

-- Global shoemaker Puma conducted training camps for athletes and trial runs allowing people to try their products.
-This helped raise popularity for lifestyle products.
-This, in turn, enabled the company to get 50% of revenue from the sale of such products.
+- Global shoemaker Puma conducted training camps for athletes and trial runs, allowing people to try their products.
+This helped raise the popularity of lifestyle products.
+Selling such products enabled the company to generate 50% of its revenue.

 Lifebuoy Kumbhmela: The campaign sought to promote cleanliness among Indians and used the opportunity of Kumbh Mela to propagate the message.
-About 1.1 billion children die due to diarrhea and washing hands regularly before eating could prevent this from happening.
+About 1.1 billion children die from diarrhea; washing hands regularly before eating could prevent this.

-During 2012 Olympics, Samsung created brand experiences at various destinations around London including St Pancras International, Stratford International, Westfield Stratford, One New Change.
+During the 2012 Olympics, Samsung created brand experiences at various destinations around London, including St Pancras International, Stratford International, Westfield Stratford, and One New Change.
 The Samsung studios focused on demonstrating the new Galaxy S3 and Galaxy Note.

 Strategies in Experiential marketing trends

-Companies need to employ the right strategies to get the best results in experiential marketing trends.
-It should be tuned to the needs of the buyer and based on product features.
+Companies must employ the right strategies to get the best results in experiential marketing trends.
+It should be tuned to the buyer’s needs and based on product features.

 Sampling is a straightforward approach to experiential marketing trends.
-When Maggi noodles were launched in mid-1980’s in India, they gave a sample packet of noodles with masala maker to all children in selected schools across the country.
-That helped create a noodles eating culture in the country backed by its 2-minute noodle campaign in TV and newspapers.
-Lavazza’s Black Friday campaign is held at the doorstep of New York mall provide a pick-me-up to the cold and sleep-deprived shopper waiting for the doors to open.
-According to experts, such attention to detail makes such experiential marketing campaigns result oriented and powerful.
+When Maggi noodles were launched in the mid-1980s in India, they gave a sample packet of noodles with masala maker to all children in selected schools nationwide.
+That helped create a noodle-eating culture in the country backed by its 2-minute noodle campaign on TV and in newspapers.
+Lavazza holds its Black Friday campaign at the doorstep of New York malls, providing a pick-me-up to the cold and sleep-deprived shoppers waiting for the doors to open.
+Experts say such attention to detail makes experiential marketing campaigns result-oriented and powerful.

 Companies employ a combination of physical and digital experiences.
-Experiential marketing tourism and hospitality industry promote itself through digital experiences that consumers connect at the personal and emotional level.
-Tourist places and resorts can’t be brought in front of the consumer physically but with the help of digital technology, companies can create near real-life experiences on screen.
-Marriot Hotel, Texas Tourism has been doing this activity for almost a decade.
-An eco-tourism project can hold miniature physical and digital demo of the project in trade fairs for the public to feel the experience of being there.
-Home theatre systems, interior designers, modular kitchen makers can create near-live experiences in showrooms, malls or trade fairs that help the customer get a feel of how it would appear when setting in their own premises.
+Experiential marketing tourism and the hospitality industry promote themselves through digital experiences that consumers connect with at the personal and emotional levels.
+Companies can create near real-life experiences on screen with the help of digital technology, as tourist places and resorts cannot be physically brought in front of the consumer.
+Marriot Hotel, Texas Tourism, has been doing this activity for almost a decade.
+An eco-tourism project can hold miniature physical and digital demos of the project at trade fairs for the public to feel the experience of being there.
+Home theatre systems, interior designers, and modular kitchen makers can create near-live experiences in showrooms, malls, or trade fairs that help the customer understand how it would appear when setting in their premises.

-Virgin Air held an out of home campaign across six cities by adding a sleek branding to the generic bus shelter.
-They put a giant touchscreen window for visitors to take a 360-degree tour of the aircraft- or a Google maps inside a plane.
-The digital view of the flight cabins and facilities provided a simple, functional and visual clue for the traveler.
+Virgin Air held an out-of-home campaign across six cities by adding sleek branding to the generic bus shelter.
+They put a giant touchscreen window for visitors to take a 360-degree tour of the aircraft- or a Google map inside a plane.
+The digital view of the flight cabins and facilities gave the traveler a simple, functional, and visual clue.

 Guerilla marketing is centuries old and dates back to 4000 BC when Egyptians used papyrus to make sales messages and wall posters.
 The term Guerilla marketing was coined by Jay Conrad Levinson in his book Guerilla Advertising published in 1984.
 It is an unconventional marketing strategy that uses high energy and imagination.
-It takes the consumer by surprise, making an indelible impression on them.
+Guerrilla marketing catches the consumer off guard, leaving them with a lasting impression.
 It strikes the consumer at a more personal and memorable level.

-Even large companies have been using Guerrilla marketing effectively across industries although it was originally intended for small industries with low budgets.
+Although initially intended for small industries with low budgets, even large companies have effectively used guerrilla marketing across industries.
 The 2007 Boston Bomb Scare caused by Turner Broadcasting Company on January 31 is a case in point.
-It was intended to promote a new film featuring a Cartoon Network show called Aqua Teen Hunger Force but turned into a citywide bomb scare.
+The intention was to promote a new film featuring a Cartoon Network show called Aqua Teen Hunger Force, but instead, it turned into a citywide bomb scare.

-Coca-Cola five years ago created the Happiness Machine video which featured a Coca-Cola vending machine that dispensed a lot more than just a cold beverage.
-The film was shot at St John’s University in Queens, New York, using five strategically placed hidden cameras.
-And the reactions from the student were totally unscripted.
+Five years ago, Coca-Cola created the Happiness Machine video featuring a Coca-Cola vending machine that dispensed much more than just a cold beverage.
+The filmmakers shot the film at St. John’s University in Queens, New York, using five strategically placed hidden cameras.
+And the reactions from the student were unscripted.

-Mountain Dew Energy conducted a 43-day Guerrilla tour targeting consumers at festivals, transport hubs and in city centers.
-About 5 brand ambassadors in the UK drove the Mountain Dew Truck, hosting various competitions and giveaways.
+Mountain Dew Energy conducted a 43-day Guerrilla tour targeting consumers at festivals, transport hubs, and city centers.
+About five brand ambassadors in the UK drove the Mountain Dew Truck, hosting various competitions and giveaways.
 Free samples were also distributed.

 Future of Experiential Marketing Trends

-The future of the experiential market is bright in view of the recessionary trends in most markets, tighter and spends and the need to keep the brands floating.
-According to Calum McGuigan, President of Fervent Events, an experiential marketing agency based in Toronto, the year 2016 could witness increased budgets for such promotions, a combination of PR and experiential marketing strategies and witness integration of sales as it was shaped in the modern marketing age compared to traditional media.
+Given the recessionary trends in most markets, tighter spending, and the need to keep brands afloat, the future of the experiential market appears bright.
+According to Calum McGuigan, President of Fervent Events, an experiential marketing agency based in Toronto, the year 2016 could witness increased budgets for such promotions, a combination of PR and experiential marketing strategies, and witness integration of sales as it was shaped in the modern marketing age compared to traditional media.
 Experiential marketing will increasingly use a mix of both physical and digital experiences to influence customers, experts said.

-A recent study by Event Marketing Institute revealed that 96% of consumers are more likely to purchase a product after participating in a live branded event and 74% will have a more positive impression of the brand.
-However, the cost of experiential marketing trends has been found to be higher than traditional marketing through mass media.
-This indicates that right kind of imagination, thought and planning has to go into such unconventional campaigns.
+A recent study by Event Marketing Institute revealed that 96% of consumers are more likely to purchase a product after participating in a live branded event, and 74% will have a more favorable impression of the brand.
+However, experiential marketing trends cost more than traditional marketing through mass media.
+This indicates that the right kind of imagination, thought, and planning has to go into such unconventional campaigns.

-According to Phil Boas, a marketing expert, the experiential marketing year 2015 witnessed several experiential marketing campaigns as brands continue to innovate strategies to get noticed in the market place.
+Marketing expert Phil Boas stated that in 2015, experiential marketing witnessed several campaigns as brands continued to innovate strategies to stand out in the marketplace.

-Meanwhile, professional Golf player Jordan Spieth, who won the 2016 Hyundai Tournament of Champions in Kapalua has been announced the brand ambassador for Coca Cola’s sports marketing campaigns.
-He will be featured in television advertising, digital, social media, point-of-sale, out-of-home, experiential marketing among other activities.
+Meanwhile, professional Golf player Jordan Spieth, who won the 2016 Hyundai Tournament of Champions in Kapalua, has been announced as the brand ambassador for Coca-Cola’s sports marketing campaigns.
+He will feature in television advertising, digital, social media, point-of-sale, out-of-home, and experiential marketing, among other activities.

 According to some experts, 2016 could see the exciting use of virtual reality (VR).
-Return on investment was a concern in using VR by marketers but the cost of producing content will fall as new production technology emerges.
-Google/GoPro’s Jump camera will significantly help bring costs down through a quicker stitching process.
-Experts pointed out that creating memorable VR experience, basically an installation in a box that can travel from place to place is a way for brands to both streamline and maximize their experiential efforts.
+Return on investment was a concern in using VR by marketers, but the cost of producing content will fall as new production technology emerges.
+Google/GoPro’s Jump camera will significantly help decrease costs through quicker stitching.
+Experts suggest that a memorable VR experience, a portable installation, allows brands to maximize their experiential efforts.

-Here are some articles that will help you to get more detail about the Experiential Marketing trends so just go through the link.
+Here are some articles that will help you to get more detail about the Experiential Marketing trends, so go through the link.